Alan Tudyk: Film

-Tudyk played Noel in Chris Blake's quarantine comedy film Distancing Socially, which was filmed remotely at the height of the pandemic using iPhone 11.
+Tudyk played Noel in Chris Blake's quarantine comedy film Distancing Socially, which was filmed remotely at the height of the COVID-19 pandemic using iPhone 11.
 It was acquired and released by Cinedigm in October 2021.
-He is set to play Mr. Darling in the upcoming fantasy adventure film Peter Pan & Wendy.
-It will stream on Disney+ in 2023.
+He played Mr. Darling in the fantasy adventure film Peter Pan & Wendy.

 Broadway

 Tudyk made his Broadway debut for Epic Proportions in 1999.
 He was also in Wonder of the World, The Most Fabulous Story Ever Told, Misalliance, Oedipus and Bunny Bunny.
 Tudyk filled in for Hank Azaria's roles in Spamalot from June to December 2005, and starred in a limited run of Prelude to a Kiss.